jacomyma/mapping-controversies/_pages/tuto-2-9.md

 ### Tools for getting similar data (networks in GEXF or GDF format) from other sources:

-* Networks of users, hashtags, or emojis from Twitter with the [Twitter Streaming Importer plugin for Gephi](https://github.com/seinecle/gephi-tutorials/blob/master/src/main/asciidoc/en/plugins/twitter-streaming-importer-en.adoc).
-Takes a list of words/#tags or a list of users as input.
 * Networks of YouTube channels or YouTube videos connected by their relatedness (as meassured by the algorithmic recommendations) with the [YouTube Data Tools](https://tools.digitalmethods.net/netvizz/youtube/).
 Takes a list of video or channel ID's as input.